langfangctt/part-whole-relations/README.md

 7. Phase-Of
 8. Participates-In

-We use the above part-whole taxonomy as it is well-structured, clearly-presented, and it contains all subtypes in previous ontological studies.
+We use the above part-whole taxonomy as it is well-structured, clearly-presented, and it contains all subtypes in previous ontological studies (see [Phi and Matsumoto, 2016](http://www.aclweb.org/anthology/Y16-2015) for details).

 FORMAT of the annotation file:
 - 1stEntity